mintymatt/Critical-CSS-Tool/README.md

 gulp clean
 ```

+Under `/test` you can find a shell executable which automatically runs through these tasks in one go (except gulp clean).

 ## Example use of critical CSS, using PHP

 Critical CSS should only need to be used once, as after the first complete load of a page the user should have a cached edition of our stylesheets.
 Therefore we can use a cookie to determine whether a visitor has seen our website yet, and decide if we need to provide them with ciritical CSS.
 Here is a basic example (taken from `/test`):